-The Dean should verify that materials are submitted on time and, on the specified date, close the file.
-The Dean should make files available to the committee promptly in a way that facilitates the committee's work and protects the confidentiality of the files.
+The Dean should verify that materials are submitted on time and, on the specified date, close the file by charging the committee to review the digital file.
 The Dean should brief the committee clearly on relevant institutional constraints before it begins deliberating and assist both the committee and the candidates in protecting the confidentiality of the process.
 After the committee forwards its recommendations, the Dean may meet with them to clarify the recommendations.
 In reaching their own recommendations, the Dean should consider first whether the candidate's record of achievement as represented in the file satisfies the relevant criteria.
 The dean may also consider two other factors: institutional constraints on promotion or tenure; and additional information about the candidate's performance which they have learned through formal processes, and which is clearly represented in the candidate's personnel folder.
 In no case is the Dean to grant any credence to anonymous or informal claims about the candidate's performance.